DavidSzamek/readme-generator/TESTREADME.md

   ## Additional Info:
-  - Follow me on GitHub at [Test username](https://github.com/Test username)
+  - Follow me on GitHub at [Test username](https://github.com/TESTUSERNAME)
-  - For additional help or questions about collaboration, please reach out to my email at Test email
+  - For additional help or questions about collaboration, please reach out to my email at SAMPLE@EMAIL.COM

   ## Test Instructions:

+  n/a